Free School Meals

 - Please note that Contributions Based Employment and Support Allowance is NOT a qualifying benefit.

 - You receive the Guaranteed Element of State Pension Credit.
 You are an Asylum Seeker and receive support from the National Asylum Support Service under Part VI of the Immigration and Asylum Act 1999.

 By applying for free meals, you could raise valuable extra funding for your child's school through the Pupil Premium.
-It is therefore important to complete this form even if your child is in reception, year 1 or year 2 and recieves a free meal automatically, in order to ensure that the school receives as much funding as possible.
+It is therefore important to complete this form even if your child is in reception, Year 1 or year 2 and receives a free meal automatically, in order to ensure that the school receives as much funding as possible.